wurujiepku/wurujiepku.github.io/index.md

 **Almost most importantly**, each picture in **2nd row** satisfy the corresponding sentence, it **must not** satisfy the sentence in **1st row**.

 For example, if sentence in **1st row** is "animal tree" (left below), one sentence in **2nd row** is "hunting animal", "hunting animal by the tree" (middle below) also satisfy sentence  ("animal tree") at the same time.
-Instead, the right below is right for "hunting animal".
+Instead, the right below is right for "hunting animal" (no tree).

 ![image](https://bongard-ow.s3.ap-northeast-2.amazonaws.com/images/tutorial/3.jpg)